cloudcoroner/cromite_ubuntu/README.md

 # cromite_ubuntu
 TL;DR

-A tool to install Cromite with an auto update mechanism on Ubuntu Linux Desktop.
+A tool to install Cromite with an auto update mechanism on Ubuntu Linux Desktop (x86_64 CPU architecture).
 The tool also includes (an optional) profile pre-configured with additional privacy and security settings for new users.

 Cromite is privacy focused chromium browser that was forked from Bromite.
 Check out the work being done here: https://github.com/uazo/cromite